 Note that when volume is calculated and graded using log level equations, the graded volume summaries will already be summed by board or cubic.
 Also note that some growth equations have large and small tree versions that already have settable transition values.
 Max DBH just rounds out the options for assigning equations to trees based on DBH size.

-Calibration and Market Optional on Cruise Sheet Import
+Calibration and Market on Cruise Sheet Import Now Optional

 Calibration and Market can now be left empty when importing using the Cruise Sheet Import.